The last few months I’ve spend an absurd amount of time scanning family negatives. Over 12,000!

 One of the limitations I’ve ran into was the fact that the Nikon adapters are only capable of handling:

 - 35mm film, either by using a SA-21, or a MA-21 or MA-20 with FH-2 or FH-3 adapter,

 Naturally, I had other film laying around like 110 and 126, which are not supported.

-I did however find a company called FilmScanUSA (product link) that offers adapters which insert into a MA-20 or MA-21.
+I did however find a company called FilmScanUSA (product link – unfortunately the link seems dead) that offers adapters which insert into a MA-20 or MA-21.
 These are much cheaper than used Nikon adapters (for example the FH-2 and FH-3) and support plenty other film sizes.
 At the time of this writing, they offer: 110, 126, 35mm, APS, Minox, and even 8mm film.

 I’ve used a few of their adapters and they are of good quality and work as expected.
 I highly recommend it!

 How to remove the film strip and fix the Nikon CoolScan V ED/LS-50

 Before we proceed, make sure you have a proper fitting Phillips Screwdriver, and some patience.